 \section{Abstract}

-We frame causal discovery as a semi-supervised machine learning task.
-The idea is to allow direct learning of a causal graph by treating indicators of causal influence between variables as ``labels".
-Available data on the variables of interest are used to provide features for the labelling task.
-Background knowledge or any available interventional data provide labels on some edges in the graph and the remaining edges are treated as unlabelled.
-To illustrate the key ideas, we develop a distance-based approach (based on simple bivariate histograms) within a semi-supervised manifold regularization framework.
-We present empirical results on three different biological datasets (including data where causal effects can be verified by experimental intervention), which demonstrate the efficacy and highly general nature of the approach as well as its simplicity from a user's point of view.
+This paper frames causal structure estimation as a machine learning task.
+The idea is to treat indicators of causal relationships between variables as `labels' and to exploit available data on the variables of interest to provide features for the labelling task.
+Background scientific knowledge or any available interventional data provide labels on some causal relationships and the remainder are treated as unlabelled.
+To illustrate the key ideas, we develop a distance-based approach (based on bivariate histograms) within a manifold regularization framework.
+We present empirical results on three different biological data sets (including examples where causal effects can be verified by experimental intervention), that together demonstrate the efficacy and general nature of the approach as well as its simplicity from a user's point of view.